-- Danforth. - Recommended for small craft. - Small, light, easy to handle. - Excellent holding power, especially in sand, but may get caught on reefs. - Coral quick release (CQR) or plough. - Suited to larger and heavier vessels. - Excellent holding power, but best suited to mud, may get caught on reefs. - Grapnel. - Flexible prongs (suitable for anchoring on reefs). - Suited to snag and rock conditions (for example, the River Murray). - Though these anchors are fine in South Australia they may not be approved in all states.
-You should check with local authorities before going boating interstate. - SARCA (sand and rock combination anchor). - Superb holding power. - Multi-purpose suited to mud, sand, gravel and rock bottoms. - Not suited to snags (for example, the River Murray). - Sea anchor or drogue (not an approved anchor). - This may be anything that can be used for offshore boating to slow drift, eg. a large bucket trailing behind the vessel.
+- Danforth. - Recommended for small craft. - Small, light, easy to handle. - Excellent holding power, especially in sand, but may get caught on reefs. - · Coral quick release (CQR) or plough. - Suited to larger and heavier vessels. - Excellent holding power, but best suited to mud, may get caught on reefs. - Grapnel. - Flexible prongs (suitable for anchoring on reefs). - Suited to snag and rock conditions (for example, the River Murray). - Though these anchors are fine in South Australia they may not be approved in all states.
+You should check with local authorities before going boating interstate. - SARCA (sand and rock combination anchor). - Superb holding power. - Multi-purpose suited to mud, sand, gravel and rock bottoms. - Not suited to snags (for example, the River Murray). - Sea anchor or drogue (not an approved anchor). - This may be anything that can be used for offshore boating to slow drift, eq. a large bucket trailing behind the vessel. - Keeps bow facing into wind and waves.